Joymanyasi/cancer-somatic-variant-calling/README.md

 ## Motivation

 Cancer genomics is the engine of precision oncology.
-Understanding the somatic variant discovery process—identifying mutations acquired by tumour cells is essential for accurately interpreting targeted therapy selection and diagnostic reporting.
+Understanding the somatic variant discovery process  identifying mutations acquired by tumour cells is essential for accurately interpreting targeted therapy selection and diagnostic reporting.